EU Taxonomy Regulation (Regulation 2020/852)

 What is EU Taxonomy Regulation (Regulation 2020/852)?

-EU Taxonomy Regulation (Regulation 2020/852) is a compliance framework from European Union with 7 domains and 37 controls.
-The EU Taxonomy Regulation (2020/852) establishes a classification system for environmentally sustainable economic activities to support sustainable investment.
+EU Taxonomy Regulation (Regulation 2020/852) is a compliance framework from European Union with 18 domains and 59 controls.
+The EU Taxonomy Regulation (Regulation (EU) 2020/852) establishes a classification system for environmentally sustainable economic activities to support sustainable investment.
 It defines criteria for determining whether an economic activity is environmentally sustainable, based on six environmental objectives: climate change mitigation, climate change adaptation, sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, and protection and restoration of biodiversity and ecosystems.
-Companies subject to the Corporate Sustainability Reporting Directive (CSRD) are required to disclose the extent to which their activities are aligned with the Taxonomy, including the proportion of turnover, capital expenditure, and operating expenditure linked to Taxonomy-aligned activities.
+The regulation is complemented by delegated acts that provide technical screening criteria for each objective.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does EU Taxonomy Regulation (Regulation 2020/852) have?

-EU Taxonomy Regulation (Regulation 2020/852) has 37 controls organised across 7 domains.
-The largest domains are Environmental Objectives (19 controls), Chapter II — Environmentally Sustainable Economic Activities (6 controls), Chapter III — Final Provisions (5 controls).
+EU Taxonomy Regulation (Regulation 2020/852) has 59 controls organised across 18 domains.
+The largest domains are Environmental Objectives (19 controls), Chapter II - Environmentally Sustainable Economic Activities (6 controls), Substantial Contribution (6 controls).
 Each control defines specific requirements that organisations must implement to achieve compliance.

 What frameworks does EU Taxonomy Regulation (Regulation 2020/852) map to?

-EU Taxonomy Regulation (Regulation 2020/852) maps to 621 other compliance frameworks.
-The top mapping partners are NIST AI Risk Management Framework (AI RMF 1.0) (41% coverage), NIST AI 600-1 Generative AI Profile (41% coverage), EU Taxonomy Regulation (41% coverage).
+EU Taxonomy Regulation (Regulation 2020/852) maps to 645 other compliance frameworks.
+The top mapping partners are EU AI Act (25% coverage), NIST AI Risk Management Framework (AI RMF 1.0) (25% coverage), NIST AI 600-1 Generative AI Profile (25% coverage).
 Use our comparison tool to explore control-level mappings between frameworks.

 How do I get started with EU Taxonomy Regulation (Regulation 2020/852) compliance?